 Those who live and work within the Castle include the titular head of the Castle community, the Constable and Governor of Windsor Castle; the Dean of Windsor, Canons and other staff who run the College of St George; the Military Knights of Windsor; the Superintendent of Windsor Castle and his staff, who are responsible for day-to-day administration; the Housekeeper and her staff; and soldiers who mount a permanent military guard in the Castle.

 Windsor Castle is also a busy visitor attraction.
 Many parts of the Castle are open to the public, including the precincts, the State Apartments, Queen Mary's famous dolls' house, St George's Chapel, and the Albert Memorial Chapel.
 Changing the Guard takes place regularly in the Castle Precincts.
-When the Queen is in official residence, the parade provides a colourful spectacle in the quadrangle.
+When The King is in official residence, the parade provides a colourful spectacle in the quadrangle.

 History of Windsor Castle